othma125/heuristicTSP/README.md

 - Open the folder in VS Code.
 - To run one instance:
   - Edit file name in [main.java](main.java).
-  - Run the main class “heuristic_algorithm_main”.
+  - Run the main class “main”.
 - To run the full benchmark:
   - Ensure [ALL_tsp](ALL_tsp) contains the instances and [tsplib_best_known.csv](tsplib_best_known.csv) is present.
   - Run the main class “benchmark_main_class”.